opsxcq/blog/content/post/linear-programming.md

 - The market demand for *beans* $10y \leq 800$
 - The labour limitation defined by $ 3x + 2y \leq 240$
 - And finally, the non negativity rule, that give us $x \geq 0$ and $y \geq 0$

+### 100 acres available

+Since we are calculating with our variables $x$ and $y$ being the acres cultivated, they directly represent it, so no transformation is needed.

+### The market demand for *corn*

+We are using acres as our base value, the demand of *corn* is represented as the amount of $x$ times how many sacks of *corn* each acre produces: $8x \leq 480$

+### The market demand for *beans*

+We are using acres as our base value, the demand of *beans* is represented as the amount of $y$ times how many sacks of *beans* each acre produces: $10y \leq 800$

+### The labour limitation

+The same logic applies here, since we are using acres as our base value, we multiply the labor needed for each acre of each cereal, it means that *corn* needs $3$ hours of labor, and *beans* need $2$ hours.

 ## Solving by hand